ichiro-kazusa/PDFCon/README.md

 PDFCon
 ======================

-PDF manupilation tool with GUI.
+PDFCon is a pdf manupilating tool with GUI.
 Powered by pikepdf/wxWidgets.

-Now impelemts functions for concat/encrypt/decrypt PDF.
+This program now impelemts functions to concat/encrypt/decrypt PDF.
 It tested only on Windows.

 ![screenshot](https://user-images.githubusercontent.com/20105619/139176190-b6c960a7-67eb-46b2-96ba-36e9c703b811.png)

 # Usage

+## start with python command

 If you have not use pipenv, install it.